 What will my EPC show?

-Your EPC will identify the areas in your house that have the potential to save you money on your fuel bills, such as:
+An EPC will also offer advice on how to make your property more energy-efficient.
+It will identify the areas in your house that have the potential to improve efficiency and save you money on your fuel bills, such as:

 - Light fittings

 - Wall and loft insulation

 - Solar panels

 How do I get an EPC for my property?

 Your property needs to be assessed by an accredited Domestic Energy Assessor.

 The EPC Register maintains a list of accredited Domestic Energy Assessors across the UK.
 However, your estate agent will most also offer this service.
 Some agents offer a free EPC as an incentive to use their services to sell your home.